| Team Services |

 No results found for ...

-If there is a very large number of hits when using a wildcard search, such as when using a very simple wildcard search string, you may see a message that no matching files were found.
+If there are a very large number of hits when using a wildcard search, such as when using a very simple wildcard search string, you may see a message that no matching files were found.
 In this case, narrow your search to reduce the number of matches.
 For example, specify more characters of the word(s) you want to find, or add a condition or filter to limit the number of possible matches.